Mr-Ahmed-Mr-Bald/QM-Algorithm-Implementation/README.md

 ## 🙏 Acknowledgments

-- Dr. [Instructor Name] for project guidance
+- Dr. Cherif Salama for project guidance
-- The Quine-McCluskey algorithm originally developed by Willard Van Orman Quine and Edward J. McCluskey
 - American University in Cairo, School of Sciences and Engineering

 ---